 The physical education curriculum is designed to promote the skills and attitudes that are associated with sport, recreation, and good health.
 The curriculum is presented through individual, partner, group, and team experiences.
 Major themes for study include: movement, games, sports, physical fitness, and sportsmanship.
 Intermediate grade instruction (4-5) moves more towards team sport orientation.
 Greater emphasis is placed on skill development, concepts, and the rules and procedures of official sports.
 Classes meet at least once in each six-day cycle.
 Activities are presented in formal three to four week units.
 Evaluation and grading reflect student motivation, participation, sportsmanship, and observation about skill development.

 Skills are incorporated to meet classroom curriculum goals including writing, research and presentation of organizational and analytical data.
-Students learn how to use the word processing programs, spreadsheets and presentation software.
-These tools will be used specifically to generate reports, presentations, charts, and graphs.
+Students learn how to use the word processing programs, spreadsheets, presentation software, and will expand their use and application of programming and coding languages.
 Students will continue to use and expand their use of the Internet.

 Students in grade 4 visit the library regularly for both formal instruction and book selection which includes read-aloud, discussion sessions, and peer sharing opportunities.
 Students may also use the library for research for class assignments and projects.
 The library media objectives include: review and reinforcement of skills learned K-3; introduction to fiction genres; locating materials using nonfiction call numbers; using specialized reference books; outlining and notetaking; and online databases.